 While we may consider ourselves to be the authority on fashion, we're becoming more and more enamoured with interiors.
-The lines between fashion and homeware are becoming increasingly blurred on Instagram, after all, with many of our favourite style bloggers showcasing their equally well-turned out homes on their grids in addition to their outfit of the days.
+The lines between fashion and homeware are becoming increasingly blurred on Instagram, after all, with many of our favourite style bloggers showcasing their equally well-turned-out homes on their grids in addition to their OOTDs.

-With our interest piqued, we decided to ask those in the know what they think 2020's top interiors trends are going to be.
-Though marble, velvet and dried flowers are still proving very popular for the year ahead, there are three trends which interiors experts are championing for 2020.
+With our interests piqued, we decided to ask those in the know what they think 2020's top interiors trends are going to be.
+Though marble, velvet and dried flowers are still proving very popular for the year ahead, there are three trends that interiors experts are championing for 2020.

-We consulted with Philippa Prinsloo, Partner and Design Manager of Homeware at John Lewis & Partners, Kai Price, Co-Founder and Director at Att Pynta, and Ruth Wassermann, Design Director, at Made.com to find out how we should be decorating in the new decade.
-Here's what they said...
+We consulted with Partner and Design manager of Homeware at John Lewis & Partners Philippa Prinsloo, Co-Founder and Director of Att Pynta Kai Price, Creative director at Narcissus Flowers & Plants Marion Sandwith and Design Director at Made Ruth Wassermann, to find out how we should be decorating in the new decade.
+Here's what they said…

 ONE WITH NATURE

-"Centred around creating calm, our Spring Renewal edit is a response to our increasing need to reclaim our natural rhythms, connect to the natural world and consider our wellbeing, explains Philippa Prinsloo, Partner and Design Manager of Homeware, John Lewis & Partners.
+"Centred around creating calm, our Spring Renewal edit is a response to our increasing need to reclaim our natural rhythms, connect to the natural world and consider our wellbeing," explains Prinsloo.
 "This collection utilises understated earthy tones to create a restorative and relaxing retreat.
 As we become more mindful of what we eat, how we exercise and relax, we understand that our environment plays a significant part in affecting our mindset.
-By creating a look that layers natural materials and champions craftsmanship, Spring Renewal forges a textural landscape.”
+By creating a look that layers natural materials and champions craftsmanship, Spring Renewal forges a textural landscape."

-"Velvet doesn’t show any signs of slowing down as a material, but we are starting to see more diversity now in the form of bouclé, sheepskin and other, more natural-looking textured fabrics coming through,” says Ruth Wassermann, Design Director, MADE.com.
-"People are looking to make bolder decisions with their upholstery, and statement chairs in these more trend led materials are a really accessible place to start.
-We've also seen a resurgent popularity of natural materials.
+"Velvet doesn't show any signs of slowing down as a material, but we are starting to see more diversity now in the form of bouclé, sheepskin and other, more natural-looking textured fabrics coming through,” says Wassermann.
+"People are looking to make bolder decisions with their upholstery, and statement chairs in these more trend-led materials are a really accessible place to start.
+We've also seen resurgent popularity of natural materials.
 Timbers in natural finishes are joined by woven materials, cane, bamboo and seagrass, the finish of these being more casual and less polished."

-There’s another brand taking this trend a step further.
-"With a huge focus on environmental issues, we have definitely seen a shift from 'fast' interiors to buying pieces that will last and are seen as timeless,” says Kai Price, Co-Founder and Director, Att Pynta.
-"We have always loved handcrafted ceramics and will be focusing of styles that have a classic feel to them, while being ethically made and not mass produced."
+There's another brand taking this trend a step further: "With a huge focus on environmental issues, we have definitely seen a shift from 'fast' interiors to buying pieces that will last and are seen as timeless," says Price.
+"We have always loved handcrafted ceramics and will be focusing on styles that have a classic feel to them while being ethically made and not mass-produced."

-As far as flowers go, the floristry industry is too seeing a shift towards more sustainable arrangements.
-“For 2020, we’re seeing a few burgeoning trends starting to becoming part of the mainstream,” reveals Marion Sandwith, Creative Director of Narcissus Flowers & Plants.
-“A key factor is sustainability – consumers are much more aware of the environment and are seeking eco-friendly alternatives to maximise the lifespan of their bouquets and floral designs without compromising their ethics."
+As far as flowers go, the floristry industry is also seeing a shift towards more sustainable arrangements.
+"For 2020, we're seeing a few burgeoning trends starting to becoming part of the mainstream," reveals Sandwith.
+"A key factor is sustainability.
+Consumers are much more aware of the environment and are seeking eco-friendly alternatives to maximise the lifespan of their bouquets and floral designs without compromising their ethics."

 Att Pynta Pale Grey Glazed Stoneware Vase (£48)